 Containment Level 2 Labs

-- Waste (including blood, tissue, bacterial plates and biologically contaminated gloves, pipettes and other garbage) must be autoclaved in doubled biohazard labelled autoclave bags.
+- Waste (including blood, tissue, bacterial plates and biologically contaminated gloves, pipettes and other garbage) must be placed in yellow plastic Bio waste 20L pails.

 - The bags are twist-tied or taped shut and put into an autoclave basin.